-a Percentages exclude 9.0% of employees whose earnings are not reported.
+&lt;sup>a Percentages exclude 9.0% of employees whose earnings are not reported.

-Another way to examine the distribution of pension benefits is through statistics on the cumulative distribution of employment, coverage, and vesting by earnings.
-The data in table 2 are presented in this manner.
-In this case, the proportion of employment, coverage, or vesting held by employees earning less than a specific amount is calculated.
-Nearly 83 percent of all nonagricultural wage and salary workers earn less than the \$25,000 cut off.
-Pension coverage and vesting roughly parallel the income distribution with 76 percent of covered workers and 70 percent of those holding vested benefits earning less than \$25,000 as well.
+percent of covered workers and 70 percent of those holding vested benefits earning less than \$25,000 as well.
 These roughly equivalent distributions are found despite the fact that many workers earning less than \$5,000 a year do not meet ERISA participation standards.

 The May 1983 EBRI/HHS CPS pension supplement expanded the definition of vesting to include workers expecting lump sum distributions as well as those anticipating future pension benefits.
-The proportion of vested workers earning less than \$25,000 a year is raised two percentage points above the 68 percent rate posted when only future pension receipt is considered.
+The proportion of vested workers earning less than \$25,000 a year is raised two percentage points, to 70 percent, above the rate posted when only future pension receipt is considered.
 In fact, 77 percent of those expecting only lump sum distributions earn less than \$25,000.

 IRAs and Earnings-The cumulative distribution of vested benefits by earnings under employer pension plans can be compared to the cumulative distribution of IRA participation using tables 2 and 3.
-Table 3 shows that 61 percent of nonagricultural employees using IRAs earn less than \$25,000 per year in comparison to 70 percent of those vested in a
+Table 3 shows that 61 percent of nonagricultural employees using IRAs earn less than \$25,000 per year in comparison to 70 percent of those vested in a pension plan.
+Spousal IRAs are less well distributed toward middle-income workers with only 40 percent of spousal IRAs held by those earning less than \$25,000.
+Those eligible to contribute to a spousal IRA are more likely to be found in the upper income brackets.
+Only 47 percent of those contributing to an IRA with a nonworking spouse earn less than \$25,000 a year.
+(The eligible population represents about 20 percent of all IRA participants.)

-TABLE 2: CUMULATIVE DISTRIBUTION OF EMPLOYMENT, COVERAGE AND VESTING BY EARNINGS^a FOR NONAGRICULTURAL WAGE AND SALARY WORKERS
+TABLE 2: CUMULATIVE DISTRIBUTION OF EMPLOYMENT, COVERAGE AND VESTING BY EARNINGSa FOR NONAGRICULTURAL WAGE AND SALARY WORKERS